hirnidrin/bluefin/README.md

 [![Bluefin Latest](https://github.com/hirnidrin/bluefin/actions/workflows/build-latest-bluefin.yml/badge.svg)](https://github.com/hirnidrin/bluefin/actions/workflows/build-latest-bluefin.yml)

+## This repo is DEPRECATED

+As of November 2024, I no longer keep this bluefin fork up to date.
+The original has matured enough, so I just use that.
+Most of my adaptions have become superfluous, or can be applied by adding additional or overloading system default configs in `~/` and `/etc`.

 ## Notes

 1. I only build the `bluefin` and `bluefin-dx` brands, version Fedora 40, for the `main` flavor (generic hardware with Intel or AMD GPU).